peteroupc/CBOR-Java/api/com.upokecenter.util.ExtendedFloat.md

 ## Methods

 * `int compareTo(ExtendedFloat other)`<br>
+ Deprecated.
 Not documented yet.
 * `static ExtendedFloat Create(BigInteger mantissa,
       BigInteger exponent)`<br>
+ Deprecated.
 Creates a number with the value exponent*2^mantissa.
 * `static ExtendedFloat Create(int mantissaSmall,
       int exponentSmall)`<br>
+ Deprecated.
 Creates a number with the value exponent*2^mantissa.
 * `boolean equals(ExtendedFloat other)`<br>
  Deprecated.
 Use EFloat from PeterO.Numbers/com.upokecenter.numbers.
  Use EFloat from PeterO.Numbers/com.upokecenter.numbers.
 * `boolean equals(Object obj)`<br>
+ Deprecated.
 Determines whether this object's mantissa and exponent are equal to those of another object and that other object is an arbitrary-precision decimal number.
 * `boolean EqualsInternal(ExtendedFloat otherValue)`<br>